AdemfyWan/KBE_project/README.txt

 INPUT FILES:
 - input.xlsx -> Only change "Value" column
+	- Min, max, & default values shown are for information purposes only, will not change coded limits
+	- Warning messages will appear if inputs are beyond limits.
+Values will automatically be set within limits.
 - Airfoil files -> .dat files must be placed in "Airfoils" folder
+	- Must be placed in "Airfoils" folder
+	- Must be a Selig format .dat file (LE -> upper surface -> 0,0 -> lower surface -> TE)
+	- Must have closed TE

 OUTPUT FILES:
 - STEP file -> Right click "step_writer" part -> click "write"
-- Design report PDF -> Evaluate "output_pdf" attribute
+- Design report PDF -> Evaluate "output_pdf" attribute.
+Includes 2 figures which can be evaluated independently:
+	- CG Analysis: Evaluate "cg_analysis" attribute
+	- Planform: Evaluate "planform_plot" attribute
 - All output files will be saved in "Output" folder

-CG ANALYSIS: Evaluate "cg_analysis" attribute.
-Figure will appear in Sciview.